infantiablue/expensify/README.md

 ## Test &Github Actions & CodeCov configuration

 The codebase is reached at 100% coverage all code with unit test.
 It's not an huge achievement but this result took a lot of efforts.
-This work help us get more confident to add more features as well as understanding deeply what's going on with the codebase.
+This work help me get more confident to add more features as well as understanding deeply what's going on with the codebase.
 More importantly, it shapes how we think when start new feature/functions or fix bugs, there are always need to be tested.
 At the beginning, it would take time and efforts to develop many test cases, but for the long run, it will fasten the development progress with minimum errors.

 For the best practice, the test case is also split into many smaller modules in `tests` folder so that I can easily keep tracking, add/remove test cases.
 Another practical approach is to set up a `BaseTestCase` class as parent class for all test cases with pre-setup fixtures.